Summary and Setup

 Launch a Jupyter notebook

-After installing either Anaconda or Miniconda and the workshop packages, launch a Jupyter notebook by typing this command from the terminal:
+After installing either Anaconda or Miniconda and the workshop packages, launch a Jupyter notebook by typing this command into the terminal or anaconda-prompt:

 BASH